Marcel Desjardins: Hamilton Tiger-Cats

 On August 29, 2006, Desjardins was named the general manager of the Hamilton Tiger-Cats, replacing the team's interim general manager, Rob Katz.
 Desjardins took over a 2–9 Tiger-Cats team that had already fired their head coach, Greg Marshall, their offensive coordinator, Joe Paopao, and their offensive line coach, Kani Kauahi.
 The Tiger-Cats won two more games with Desjardins as the GM and finished with a 4–14 record.
 He hired former Alouettes head coach, Charlie Taaffe, to lead the team, but Desjardins' first full season with the Tiger-Cats with a 3–15 record.
 Notably, he had signed Casey Printers midway through the season and traded away incumbent starter, Jason Maas, but the team's offence still struggled.
-The biggest challenge facing Desjardins going into 2007 was the introduction of the CFL salary cap which required him to slash as much as $1 million dollars from player salaries as a result of excessive contracts being given to players prior to his arrival.
+The biggest challenge facing Desjardins going into 2007 was the introduction of the CFL salary cap which required him to slash as much as $1 million from player salaries as a result of excessive contracts being given to players prior to his arrival.
 He was fired at the end of the season on November 5, 2007.